 How popular is the baby name Colette in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Colette and check out all the blog posts that mention the name Colette.
+Plus, check out all the blog posts that mention the name Colette.

 A reader named Jennifer would like some name suggestions for her baby girl, due in August.
 The baby will have three older siblings: Theo, Adrian and Nora Juliet.

 Jennifer’s top choice had been Daphne…until a friend used it.
 Here’s what she liked about Daphne:

 [I]t is Greek/mythological (I like the meaning), it is not easily nicknamed, it is not too long, and it is “old” and “traditional” but not common and it sounds beautiful, different.
 The sound with the last name is very important.

 Now, about that last name.
 It’s distinctive.
 It starts with an x (that sounds like a z), ends with an s, has 2 syllables (stress on the first), and is unmistakably Greek.
 I couldn’t find a great substitute, but an Italian name like Zino or Zappa would probably suffice.

 Currently, Jennifer’s favorite names are Charlotte, Eve, Genevieve, Lydia and Phoebe.
 She’s also interested in names that don’t end with an a-sound.

 Here are some possibilities: